mutantmonkey/weesodium/README.md

    ```
 4. In the channel you want to use this with, do `/weesodium enable SECRETKEY`.
 5. Use `/weesodium disable` to stop encryption in that channel.

+## Persistent Key Storage
+If you want to store keys persistently so that you do not have to enter them
+each time you restart WeeChat, you can use WeeChat's secure storage:
+1. `/sec set weesodium SECRETKEY`
+2. `/set weesodium.keys.weesodium.#weesodium ${sec.data.weesodium}`